Monitor Packet Delay and Improve VoIP Quality with PRTG

 PRTG Network Monitor has a dedicated QoS sensor, which works by sending UDP packets between two remote probes.
 This means that you can test any network connection in your network by simply placing a remote probe on (or near) each "end" of the connection and measuring the connection quality between them.
 If the network monitor detects a problem, the administrator is notified immediately and can react quickly and effectively.
 Thus PRTG is the perfect VoIP monitoring software as it finds network issues that can affect VoIP sound quality (packet delay, jitter, packet loss).

-PRTG is available as fully functional 30-day trial license and Freeware Edition, which is completely free for personal and commercial use.
+PRTG is available as fully-featured 30-day trial license and Freeware Edition, which is completely free for personal and commercial use.
 The Commercial Editions are required to monitor more than 100 sensors.

 Create innovative solutions with Paessler’s IT partners